mana-sg/Are-you-dumb/README.md

 The users can create multiple accounts and authenticate themselves to acess the previously saved to-do list items

 This app has a mean persona to get your things done and hence the name.

+This app also uses the UserNotifications module from swift to send the users notifications an hour before the to-do due date.
+The app automatically schedules the notification if the user opts for notifications during creating the to-do item.